 Today I am going to show you how to move windows 10 to SSD.

-We all know the SSD drives are way faster than HDD and makes the system run fast.
+We all know the SSD drives are way faster than HDD and make the system run fast.
 Today, I will show you how to upgrade your hard drive to SSD or hybrid drive.
 This involves moving the operating system with all the data in it to the new drive.
 Mostly it’s difficult for Windows 10 users, let’s see how to clone and swap your windows 10 install to a new hard drive.

 If you are switching drives quite often you need to follow the method.
 Either you are building up a rig or switching computers, virtualization project is simply not going to work here and you will be paying for the services.